Understanding the Difference Between Annulment Divorce in Ontario

 In Ontario, the law stipulates that a divorce may be granted only on the basis of an irreparable breakdown of the marriage.
 Infidelity by one spouse is recognized as a legitimate reason for this dissolution due to adultery.
 Another acceptable cause is enduring mental or physical cruelty from one partner towards another, rendering cohabitation unbearable.

-The established legal grounds for dissolving a marriage highlight an emphasis on acknowledging marital collapse while prioritizing any children’s needs in contrast to annulments which concern themselves primarily with whether there was ever validity to the marital union itself.
+The established legal grounds for dissolving a marriage highlight an emphasis on acknowledging marital collapse while prioritizing any children’s needs in contrast to annulments, which concern themselves primarily with whether there was ever validity to the marital union itself.

 Process Differences Between Annulment and Divorce

 Annulments result in the marriage being considered null from its inception, effectively wiping it off one’s legal history.
-On the other hand, when ending a legally valid marriage through divorce, parties must undergo an extended protocol that often encompasses a period of separation alongside discussions pertaining to spousal support, division of property assets, and forming child custody agreements.
+On the other hand, when ending a legally valid marriage through divorce, parties must undergo an extended protocol that often encompasses a period of separation alongside discussions pertaining to spousal support, division of assets, and forming child custody agreements.

 Impact on Spousal Support and Property Division

 In Canada, the Divorce Act governs spousal support obligations for divorce cases, but does not apply to annulments.
 Generally, spousal support is not an option in annulment situations, as the annulment indicates that a valid marriage never existed.
-However, obligations for support and division of property under the Family Law Act may still apply in annulment cases.
+However, obligations for support and division of assets under the Family Law Act may still apply in annulment cases.

 Summary